-Google Is Reportedly Strengthening Ties To Egypt Despite Its Government’s Human Rights Abuses
+Google Is Reportedly Strengthening Ties To Egypt, Despite Its Government’s Human Rights Abuses

 Although Pichai’s intentions might be honest, they weren’t convincing enough to prevent employees from signing an open letter for the company to abandon its sights on China.
 Critics also panned the move as potentially fueling a suppression of free speech in China and providing a search engine that can be weaponized by the country’s communist state.

 Per The Inquisitr, Google has been under fire for its purported political bias.
-Former Google engineer and big tech whistleblower, Kevin Cernekee, claims that the company doesn’t want Donald Trump to win reelection in 2020, suggesting the company is “highly ideological” and “plagued with bias.”
+Kevin Cernekee, a former Google engineer and big tech whistleblower, claims that the company doesn’t want Donald Trump to win re-election in 2020, suggesting the company is “highly ideological” and “plagued with bias.”

 “They have quite a bit of control over the political process,” he said on Fox News’ Tucker Carlson Tonight, per Newsweek.